Join us on Facebook!

 The Volume knob reflects the one located on the main window, running from -inf to 0.0 dB.
 The Boost slider is used to rise the signal level of a quiet sample; its range goes from 0.0 to 20.0 dB.

-The Normalize button parses the entire sample and brings its highest peak to 0.0 dB, setting the boost level accordingly.
+The Normalize button parses the entire sample and raises its highest peak to 0.0 dB, setting the boost level accordingly.
 If the highest peak is greater than 0.0 dB (it could happen with a floating point sample), the function brings it down to 0.0 dB.
 If the sample is silent, it does nothing.

 The Pitch knob streches or compresses the sample, making it sound faster or slower.
 It works exactly as a turntable pitch control slider.
-It's powered by the Linear algorithm from Libsamplerate (very fast, low quality).
+It's currently powered by the Linear algorithm from Libsamplerate (very fast, low quality).

 Select a portion of the waveform with the mouse and click on it with the right button: a menu will appear, giving you some editing tools: